-Funding Level: The stipend is 50% of the postdoc minimum (at the rate set annually by the Provost), including half of the associated benefits.
-The stipend will increase with any applicable increases to the minimum during the funding period.
+Funding Level: The salary is 50% of the postdoc minimum (at the rate set annually by the Provost), including half of the associated benefits.
+The salary will increase with any applicable increases to the postdoc minimum salary during the funding period.

 Number Funded: 20 total slots (over 2 years) will be awarded for this pilot.

 Baker Fellowship Application Deadline (for Each Quarter): March 1, June 1, September 1, & December 1.